-Coordination between Auditors, Accounting Auditors, and Internal Auditing Division
+Coordination between Audit & Supervisory Board Members, Accounting Auditors, and Internal Auditing Division

-The accounting auditor, Ernst & Young ShinNihon LLC, reports to the Board of Auditors concerning the audit plan and results.
+The accounting auditor, Ernst & Young ShinNihon LLC, reports to the Audit & Supervisory Board concerning the audit plan and results.
 The accounting auditor also conducts exchange of opinions when needed and carries out coordinated audits of business operations.

-The Corporate Internal Audit Unit (with 64 members) serves as an internal audit group.
+The Corporate Internal Audit Unit (with 55 members) serves as an internal audit group.
 This unit audits the internal affairs of the entire Fujitsu Group in cooperation with the internal audit groups of each Group company.
-The Corporate Internal Audit Unit reports once a month as a rule to the statutory auditors on the audit plans and results of internal audits, including matters relating to group companies, and makes regular reports (once every quarter as a rule) to the Board of Auditors and the accounting auditors.
+The Corporate Internal Audit Unit reports once a month as a rule to the standing members of the Audit & Supervisory Board on the audit plans and results of internal audits, including matters relating to group companies, and makes regular reports (once every quarter as a rule) to the Audit & Supervisory Board and the accounting auditors.